 For those looking for the great walk that will leave lasting memories and can be completed in a day, Tongariro is for you.
 The alpine crossing is located in the Tongariro National Park, New Zealand.
 This is a walk like no other and a must do for hikers and outdoor enthusiasts.
 I first walked the crossing 30 years ago as a teenager and I remember thinking back then, “wow this is like walking on the moon.”

-The Crossing Walk is vastly different from the classic bush walking trails of NZ and those of the rest of the world.
+The Crossing Walk is vastly different from the classic bushwalking trails of NZ and those of the rest of the world.
 Having completed this many times, I recommend starting your journey at the Mangatepopo road end and finishing at the Ketetahi car park.
-Mangatepopo is higher in altitude therefore less climbing is required, its 19.4K’s in distance and takes 6 to 8 hours depending on fitness levels.
+Mangatepopo is higher in altitude, therefore, less climbing is required, its 19.5K’s in distance and takes 6 to 8 hours depending on fitness levels.
 If walking from the Ketetahi car park add another hour to your walk.

 For more information, visit Mountain Shuttle.

 There are toilets at the Mangatepopo road end and also at the Mangatepopo Hut, Soda Springs, Ketetahi Hut and the Ketetahi road end.